bhlmn/WindVerification/README.md

 **winds10m** - calculate 10-m winds for a vector of wind speed measurements using direction dependent surface roughness information

 ## Future Functions

-**getesapprox** - perform an energy score approximation given bivariate PDF parameters

-**getES** - calculate the energy score for a discrete ensemble

 **getMVRank** - calculate a multivariate rank (to populate a multivariate rank histogram)